Glan Afan Comprehensive School: Key Stage 4

 At Key Stage 4, pupils follow a compulsory curriculum of English, mathematics, science, games, RE, Welsh, PSE and ICT (Short Course).
 They then choose from a variety of subjects organised into option groups.
 They can choose from GCSE, Vocational GCSE and BTEC vocational courses which are linked with Neath Port Talbot College or other providers.

 At Key Stage 4, the school actively monitors and targets pupils to identify underachievement and provides Learning Coach support and mentoring to help pupils with their GCSE studies.

 All Year 10 and 11 pupils follow a Personal and Social Education Course, and a programme of Careers Guidance.
 During year 10 they participate in a week of work experience.

 Extra-curricular activities

 The school ran several clubs, either during lunchtime or after school, including clubs for sports, such as football, hockey, gymnastics, tag rugby, basketball, netball and dodgeball; and curriculum-based clubs including Club Urdd, Computer Club, English ‘Shooting Stars’, Choir, Eco-committee and Art Club.

-The school also ran a community group called Glan Afan Silver Surfers for senior citizens from the local community every Monday from 3:30-5pm.
-The Silver Surfers have been recognised by the High Sheriff of West Glamorgan and the Wales Volunteer of the Year Awards.
+The school ran a community group called Glan Afan Silver Surfers for senior citizens.
+This was recognised by the High Sheriff of West Glamorgan and the Wales Volunteer of the Year Awards.

-Clubs offered in music and drama included Junior Choir, Senior Choir, Guitar Club, Orchestra and Samba Band.
-The school orchestra made a tour to Belgium.
-The creative arts departments also put on a full school musical every year, which pupils are encouraged to take part in, and a drama club.